OCA/account-invoicing/account_invoice_pricelist/README.rst

 Installation
 ============

-Classical installation.
+Current invoices will be filled with the corresponding partner pricelist when this module is installed, but supplier invoices and refund don't if you don't have already installed purchase module previously, as there is no supplier pricelist on the partner if you don't install it.

 Configuration
 =============

 Nothing to do.

-Note
-====

-* The field will not be stored for purchase invoices as long as 'purchase' module is not installed; (in invoice / in refund). (because purchase pricelist field on partner model is defined in 'purchase' module).

 Usage
 =====